 The doctor will take a swab for chlamydia and gonorrhea screening, two sexually transmitted infections.
-We do not test for any other sexually transmitted diseases such as AIDS or hepatitis.
+We do not test for any other sexually transmitted diseases such as HIV or hepatitis.
 The doctor will then proceed to administer the local anesthetic by injecting Xylocaine into the cervix.
-You will not (or hardly) feel these injections.
+You will feel a light pinch during these injections.